Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Marigolds?

-Marigolds are famous for their pest-repelling properties, particularly against nematodes and aphids.
+Marigolds are well known for keeping pests away, particularly the likes of nematodes and aphids.

 Growing Marigolds

 Watering: Regular watering.
-Let the soil dry slightly between waterings.
+Let the soil dry slightly between each time you water.

 Location: Full sun.